 - Long-term consumption at > 4 mg/L of fluoride can lead to Skeletal fluorosis – a severe bone disorder, similar to osteoporosis.
 Children can experience teeth discolorations or disfigurations/pitting of their teeth.

-Heavy Metal Removal from Water: Summary
+How to Remove Heavy Metal Removal from Water: Conclusion

 Although it is next to impossible to avoid all heavy metals in water, there are ways to reduce them with the help of some of the aforementioned water filtration systems.
 The good news is that we have a handful of easy-to-implement solutions at our disposal.